almoshen/DeepSDF/README.md

 # DeepSDF

-This is an implementation of the CVPR '19 paper "DeepSDF: Learning Continuous Signed Distance Functions for Shape Representation" by Park et al. See the paper [here][7].
+This is an implementation of the CVPR '19 paper "DeepSDF: Learning Continuous Signed Distance Functions for Shape Representation" by Park et al.

 ## File Organization